LeoSenthan/Digit_Recognizer_From_Scratch-Numpy-/README.md

 ## Project Overview

-This project builds a simple multi-layer neural network capable of recognizing handwritten digits (0–9).
+This project builds a simple multi-layer neural network capable of recognizing digits (0–9) from the MNIST dataset.
 It emphasizes understanding the underlying mechanics of neural networks rather than relying on pre-built libraries like TensorFlow or PyTorch.

 Key concepts demonstrated: